 The invalidity of any section or article of this bylaw shall not invalidate any other section or article thereof.

 Sec.
 705: Repeal of Former Zoning Bylaw

-The former Town of Westmore Zoning Bylaw is hereby repealed upon the date this Bylaw becomes effective.
+The former Town of Westmore Zoning Bylaw, adopted June 6, 2006, is hereby repealed upon the date this Bylaw is adopted by the Town of Westmore Selectboard.